eulenain/landing-page/README.md

 I created the css file and started defining the main selectors.
 I noticed that I needed to divide the content even further to make the flex boxes work.
 Then I went ahead to narrow down the custom selectors.

+After narrowing them down and giving them values, I tried to get as close to the actual design as possible.

 Credit:

 Photo by Tranmautritam: <https://www.pexels.com/photo/ragdoll-cat-on-a-white-chair-384555/>